Job Title - Program Manager, Central & North Florida Chapter

 We warmly invite qualified applicants to consider this opportunity to make a life changing impact on the millions living with Alzheimer’s, their caregivers and those that may be diagnosed with the disease in the future.
 Read on to learn more about the role, then visit our website www.alz.org to find out more about who we are and why we've been recognized as a Best Place to Work the last eleven years in a row.

-The Program Manager will be responsible for leading and implementing the strategic delivery of care and support services across the Greater Orlando area.
+The Program Manager will be responsible for leading and implementing the strategic delivery of care and support services in Orange, Seminole and Osceola Counties.
 This strategy will include engaging volunteers and organizations with special emphasis on reaching new and diverse audiences.

 Essential functions and responsibilities include, but are not limited to: